 - Once the application is received by the Bureau of Senior Services, a representative will contact you to schedule an onsite review.

-- If you meet all certification requirements based on the onsite review, the Bureau of Senior Services will notify Molina Healthcare.
+- If you meet all certification requirements based on the onsite review, the Bureau of Senior Services will notify WV Medicaid Payor.

-- Molina Healthcare will send you a Medicaid Aged and Disabled Waiver Enrollment Application.
+- WV Medicaid Payor will send you a Medicaid Aged and Disabled Waiver Enrollment Application.

-- The Enrollment Application must be returned to Molina Healthcare.
+- The Enrollment Application must be returned to WV Medicaid Payor.

-- Once Molina Healthcare determines the Enrollment Application is complete, they will notify you and provide you with a Medicaid provider number.
+- Once WV Medicaid Payor determines the Enrollment Application is complete, they will notify you and provide you with a Medicaid provider number.

 If you have any questions regarding this process, please contact the West Virginia Bureau of Senior Services at 304-558-3317.